segmentio/segment-docs/src/connections/sources/index.md

 > - Flexibility sending data to different projects - if you want to have different warehouse schemas, analytics projects, etc, having multiple sources would create this separation
 > - More control - as your account grows with the number of destinations you enable, having separate sources allows you to have more control
 > - A source type cannot be changed once it is created.
 You must create a new source if you would like to use a different source type.

+## Event stream sources
+Event stream sources collect data from your website or app to monitor user actions.
+These sources include website libraries,

 ## Website libraries